 - Loss of appetite

 If your child begins to show these signs and symptoms immediately and they worsen over time, call their pediatrician or take them to the emergency room as soon as possible.
 Appendicitis can easily be treated if it is diagnosed in time.
-Full list of early appendicitis symptoms in children you can find at majordiseases.com.
+Read more about appendicitis symptoms in children at majordiseases.com.

 What You Need To Know About Appendicitis